klbuker-tech/newrepo/README.md

-I plan to gain the muclse memory to remember the bash commands for github
+I plan to gain the mucles memory to remember the bash commands for github